GFERC/Bookmarks/betterCode/a_philosophy_of_software_design.md

 strategically, you will continually make small improvements to the system design.
 This is the opposite of tactical programming, where you are continually adding small bits of complexity that cause problems in the future.

+## Chapter 4 Modules Should Be Deep
+we think of each module in two parts: an interface and an implementation.
+The interface consists of everything that a developer working in a different module must know in order to use the given module.

+### Formal and informal infomation
+the formal interface for a method is its signature, which includes the names and types of its parameters, the type of its return value, and information about exceptions thrown by the method.
+The formal interface for a class consists of the signatures for all of its public methods, plus the names and types of any public variables.

+Each interface also includes informal elements.
+These are not specified in a way that can be understood or enforced by the programming language.
+The informal parts of an interface include its high-level behavior, such as the fact that a function deletes the file named by one of its arguments.
+If there are constraints on the usage of a class (perhaps one method must be called before another), these are also part of the class’s interface.
+In general, if a developer needs to know a particular piece of information in order to use a module, then that information is part of the module’s interface.
+The informal aspects of an interface can only be described using comments, and the programming language cannot ensure that the description is complete or accurate.
+This helps to eliminate the “unknown unknowns” problem